HRGV/phyloFlash/docs/FAQ.md

 You can browse the results as a text file or HTML formatted report (with embedded graphics) to look at the results from one sample.

-To compare multiple samples you can [generate a heatmap](multiple-samples.md) of taxa vs. samples, which is especially useful with large numbers of samples.
+To compare multiple samples you can produce a heatmap or barplot, which are especially useful with large numbers of samples.
+[Several utilities](utilities.html) are available for working with phyloFlash output.

 Assembled and/or reconstructed full-length rRNA seqeuences can be used for downstream analyses, for phylogenetic analysis.